ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

     - most likely a result of the above issue
     - Check to see it is resolved in 2.0.1 bugfix run
     -
+  * - Duration of postpartum state is looking too long
+    - Unknown
+    - Align on expected duration of 5 or 6 weeks and update docs to clarify.
+Patrick to investigate postartum state behavior in implementation (Ali could check in interactive sim too)
+    - Lower priority.

 4.0 Research background and limitations
 ++++++++++++++++++++++++++++++++++++++++